itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;We also support control switches for various functionalities at the end of the code, and you can use configuration flags(True or False).
+&emsp;&emsp;In this section of the code, the `simulation` function is called and executed, which allows you to reset relevant parameters for more convenient parameter scanning and optimization design.
+We also support control switches for various functionalities at the end of the code, and you can use configuration flags(True or False).
 These flags can be used to turn specific functionalities on or off, making it easier to check the model and perform efficient calculations.

 </div>